Eurico-M/my-cachyos/README.md

 The default shell of CachyOS is fish.

+Turns out, you can have multiple shells on your system and, as long as you use the correct syntax, you can run scripts from multiple shells.

+For instance, I wrote a script in Zsh thinking that's what CachyOS was using.
+But because the script is written correctly, and I use the correct shebang (the first line on the script that tells the system what shell to use, in this case `#!/usr/bin/zsh`, it works just fine.

 ### Fastfetch

 Fastfetch is the little program that runs everytime you start an instance of the terminal.
 I'm fine with this.